On Harnessing Idle Compute at the Edge for Foundation Model Training: Scheduling Methodology

-We aim to handle both single device and multiple simultaneous device failures.
+We aim to handle both single-device and multiple simultaneous device failures.
 For all failed row and column computations across devices, we concatenate the affected blocks to form $\mathbf{A}_s^*$ and $\mathbf{B}_s^*$.
-This reduces the problem to the same scheduling formulation described in~\autoref{sec:gemm_scheduling}, but with a modified computation criterion for estimating the device communication costs.
-For each device $d_k \in \mathbf{D}$, we define the DL communication cost $C_{\textsc{Comm}}^d(s, k)$ as:
+This reduces the problem to the same scheduling formulation described in~\autoref{sec:gemm_scheduling}, but with a cache-aware communication term for the unfinished work.
+Let $\hat{\alpha}_{s,p,k}$ and $\hat{\beta}_{s,p,k}$ denote the numbers of row and column blocks that device $k$ still needs to fetch for the failed shard after accounting for its local caches.
+For each device $d_k \in \mathbf{D}$, the DL communication cost becomes:

-Here, $\alpha_{s,p}$ and $\beta_{s,p}$ denote the number of rows and columns needed from other devices, $n_s$ is the size of the current GEMM, $b$ is the block size, $W^d_k$ is the bandwidth of device $d_k$, and $L^d_k$ captures its latency overhead.
-The uplink cost $C_{\textsc{Comm}}^u(s, p, k)$ can be computed similarly.
-If the required row or column has already been transmitted to the target device, or is scheduled to be sent to another device, we can further reduce the downlink communication cost by reusing its on-device cache.
-We use the same Gurobi solver as in~\S\ref{sec:gemm_scheduling}.
+Here, $n_s$ is the size of the current GEMM, $b$ is the block size, and $W^d_k$ is the downlink bandwidth of device $d_k$.
+If a required row or column is already cached on the target device, the corresponding term is zero; otherwise, only the missing blocks contribute to the transfer time.
+The uplink cost $C_{\textsc{Comm}}^u(s, p, k)$ is computed analogously for the partial output.